 Enter the solution: an all-in-one financial platform.
 Picture managing your money, budgeting, investing, and filing your taxes seamlessly in one place.
 That's what Origin brings to its members.

-Origin is introducing simplified digital tax filing for the 2023 season.
+Origin is offering simplified digital tax filing for the 2024 season.
 What's even better?
 It's included at no additional cost to your subscription.
 Origin Tax is powered by Column Tax to not just cover the basics, but to handle all tax complexities or unique scenarios.
 Whether you've dabbled in crypto or you're navigating the intricacies of filing jointly with a partner for the first time, Origin lets you file your taxes without extra charges or hidden fees.

 Worried about accuracy and getting the maximum refund?
 Fear not.
 Returns filed on Origin are backed by a 100% accuracy and maximum refund guarantee, providing peace of mind as you get your taxes done.

 Have questions or unsure if Origin Tax is right for you?
 We’re happy to chat!
-Reach out anytime
+Reach out anytime.

 Maximum Refund Guarantee.
 Column Tax will reimburse you for up to $250 if you are able to pay less federal or state income tax or receive a larger federal or state income tax return by using another tax return preparation provider.
 To be eligible for such reimbursement, the difference must be solely due to calculations, not due to entering any additional information or taking any different tax positions.
 To be eligible for such a reimbursement, you must file your federal (and if applicable state) income tax returns using the other tax preparation provider and must submit a copy of such return within sixty (60) days of filing via letter to 228 Park Ave S, PMB 22299, New York, New York, 10003, US or via email to support@columntax.com.
 You must also provide proof of payment for the other tax preparation provider and Column Tax will reimburse you for that amount (up to $250).
 Column Tax reserves the right to request additional information to support your claim that the other tax preparation provider calculated a lower tax liability or larger refund amount and that any such difference was not the result of different information.